-VIntage Fortran (VIF) is my experimental compiler for vintage Fortran, that is, Fortran II-77.
+VIntage Fortran (VIF) is my experimental compiler for vintage Fortran, that is, Fortran 66-77.
 VIF is experimental in the sense that it does not emulate the Fortran machine model, and therefore cannot compile a few rarely used archaic statements.
-Also, unlike old Fortran, VIF has reserved words, facilitating syntax directed translation.
 This is a trade-off between completeness and efficiency.
+Also, VIF has reserved words unlike Fortran, facilitating straightforward translation.

 Here you can download the current VIF source distribution.
 The linux manual page can be viewed here.